Your spec is in a chat thread. You can't edit it, can't search it, and you lose it when the window closes.

 Developers building with AI coding agents.
 If you're using Cursor, Claude Code, or Codex, your agent's output quality depends directly on your prompt quality.
 A vague description produces bad code.
 A structured spec produces working code.
 Tekk is where you build that spec — grounded in your actual codebase, not generic boilerplate.

-Anyone who copy-pastes from ChatGPT into Notion.
+Anyone who copy-pastes from a chat AI into Notion.
 That's the dominant AI planning workflow right now, and it barely works.
 The spec goes stale the moment it lands in Notion.
 Tekk cuts out the copy-paste step and gives the spec a structure that holds up through the build.

 What Is a Living Specification?